 “Decarb” is short for decarboxylation.
 This is the process of using heat to turn raw THCa into THC before turning the cannabis into edibles.
-If don’t “decarb” your weed before cooking with it, the resulting edibles won’t feel nearly as potent!
+If you don’t “decarb” your weed before cooking with it, the resulting edibles won’t feel nearly as potent!

 This is the process of using heat to turn raw THCa into THC before turning the cannabis into edibles.
-If don’t “decarb” your weed before cooking with it, the resulting edibles won’t feel nearly as potent!
+If you don’t “decarb” your weed before cooking with it, the resulting edibles won’t feel nearly as potent!

 To defoliate is to remove leaves from a plant.
 Defoliate is the verb form of “defoliation”.

 Strategic defoliation is a common technique used by growers to increase yields.
 Growers typically defoliate plants once or more in the flowering stage.
 The resulting buds are bigger, longer and denser.

 A dispensary is a storefront where you can buy cannabis (weed is “dispensed to customers”).

 Describes how easy it is for water to move through a medium.
 A medium that lets pass water pass through relatively quickly is said to have “good drainage”.

 A plant is “droopy” when all the leaves start pointing down as if they’re too tired to stand up.
 Plants naturally put their leaves down to sleep, but usually, droopiness is the result of something going on at the roots such as over or underwatering.
 Droopiness can also be caused in hydroponics when roots get root rot.